xaintobas/TECHY-JAUNT/ASSIGNMENTS/wk1/assignment.md

-# TechyJaunt Backend Development Training Repository

-Welcome to my **Backend Development Training** repository for the **TechyJaunt Bootcamp**! 🎉

-This repository contains all my **assignments** throughout the training program.

 # Section A — Intro to Backend (Theory: 12 Questions)

 ## What is backend development and how is it different from frontend development?